Racialized society

-A racialized society is a society where socioeconomic inequality, residential segregation and low intermarriage rates are the norm, where humans' definitions of personal identity and choices of intimate relationships reveal racial distinctiveness.
+A racialized society is a society where socioeconomic inequality, residential segregation and low intermarriage rates are the norm, where human definitions of personal identity and choices of intimate relationships reveal racial distinctiveness.

 A racialized society is a society that has undergone strong racialization, where perceived race matters profoundly for life experiences, opportunities, and interpersonal relationships.

-A racialized society can also be said to be "a society that allocates differential economic, political, social, and even psychological rewards to groups along perceived racial lines; lines that are socially constructed."
+A racialized society can also be said to be "a society that allocates differential economic, political, social, and even psychological rewards to group along perceived racial lines; lines that are socially constructed."

 United States

 It is argued that racial/ethnic identity are not separate or autonomous categories and what is called 'racial categories' in the United States are actually racialized ethnic categories.